guilbill/stable-diffusion-resources/README.md

 # A list of Stable diffusion resources

-I made a presentation about IA generated images, and more specifically about stable diffusion.
+I made a presentation about AI generated images, and more specifically about stable diffusion.
 Here are the sources of my presentation.

 ## Use cases